rj00a/spatial-index-demo/README.md

 This repo contains an implementation of an in-memory [R-Tree](https://en.wikipedia.org/wiki/R-tree) (specifically an [R*-Tree](https://en.wikipedia.org/wiki/R*-tree)).
 This is used for fast spatial queries such as "Find the nearest McDonalds." or "Find all entities that collide with this bounding box." or "Find all geometry that intersects with this ray."

 R-Trees and similar data structures are great for static data which does not change much after insertion.
 But what if our entries are constantly moving?
 This is especially relevant in games where entities could change their location arbitrarily.
-If we're not careful, the cost of updating the R-Tree every frame could be prohibitively expensive.
+If we're not careful, the cost of updating the R-Tree every frame could become prohibitively expensive.

 To account for moving objects, we have a few tricks we can use to reduce the amount of work we need to do:
 * The bounding boxes of objects are "fattened" in the direction of their velocity.
 Objects are only adjusted in the R-Tree when their real bounding box is not completely contained within the fattened bounding box.
 This decreases query performance slightly, but greatly reduces the number of reinsertions that need to happen every frame.